 Trying These Alternate Tunings For Yourself

-While there are plenty of other alternate guitar tunings you should try as you develop on the guitar, the ones are above are a great place to start.
+While there are plenty of other alternate guitar tunings you should try as you develop on the guitar, the ones above are a great place to start.
 These alternate tunings can help you open up your playing in a big way.
 And who knows?
 You may never want to go back to standard tuning again.